It's Your Misfortune and None of My Own

 "It's Your Misfortune and None of My Own" is also a Western novel by Stephen Bly (ISBN 0-89107-797-9).

-"It's Your Misfortune and None of My Own": A New History of the American West is a history of the American West.
+The book "It's Your Misfortune and None of My Own": A New History of the American West is a history of the American West.
 The book's title comes from the lyrics to the traditional cowboy ballad Git Along Little Dogies.
-The 684 page history was written by Richard White and first published by the University of Oklahoma Press in 1991.
+The 684 page survey of the Western United States was written by historian Dr. Richard White and first published by the University of Oklahoma Press in 1991.
 It covers the history of the West from the Spanish conquest in the 16th century to the presidency of Ronald Reagan.